mieweb/docs/content/features/document-management/scanning-and-indexing/indexing.md

 **Rotate All**: This dropdown option allows users to rotate all of the documents within the batch.
 Options include 90, 180, or 270 degrees.
 After selecting a degree to rotate, {{% system-name %}} automatically rotates all pages within the batch.
 As an example, this can be helpful in cases where a multi-page document with landscape orientation is scanned in, but the pages need to be indexed accordingly.
 Depending on the number of pages in the batch, this function may take a few seconds to execute.

 **Print**: When the Print button is clicked, a new print window is opened.
 Then the user is able to print the entire batch.

+**Enhance:** For users on RC202609 and newer, there is a My Setting available called Enhance WebScan.
+When enabled, an Enhance button displays.
+It applies non-destructive, in-browser readability adjustments (grayscale and adaptive thresholding) to the displayed page for preview only and does not change the stored document.

 {{% note %}}
 Exiting the WebScan module is possible by clicking the X, found in the upper-right corner of the window.
 A batch will be marked as ‘pending' if you exit the batch window using the X. However, using the X is not the proper way to close a batch.
 Whenever possible, be sure to close the batch following the prompts and using the Close button, when all items have been indexed.